hamiltop/rethinkdb-elixir/README.md

 ###Connection

 Connections are managed by a GenServer.
-The GenServer will register itself with a default name.
-If you want multiple connections on a node, be sure to give them explicit names or set the name to `nil` to make it skip registration.

 ####Basic Local Connection
 ```elixir